Notable People

 That authority was widely recognized inside the profession.
 In 2019, the National Academy of Television Arts & Sciences awarded her its lifetime achievement honor, describing her as a journalist who had spent more than fifty years illuminating domestic politics and international affairs.
 The award mattered not because trophies settle anything, but because it named the profession's verdict on what kind of work she had done.

-Ending the daily show did not end the real job
+Ending the daily show did not end the reporting job

 One reason Mitchell's 2025 transition mattered is that it clarified what kind of journalist she had always been.